kenbolton/django-ses/README.rst

 Requirements
 ============
-django-ses requires boto version 2.1.0 or later.
+django-ses requires boto3 and django >= 1.11.

 Full List of Settings
 =====================